 The Solution: If you’re a died-in-the-wool smoker, this one’s not going to be an easy fix.
 You can try supplementing with vitamins A and C to ease the damage, the only sure way to stop it completely is to stop smoking completely.
 Click here to save more than your skin.

 Skimping on Sunscreen

 The Scenario: Does taking a jacket mean leaving the sunscreen behind?
 Hail no. The motto, “rain nor hail nor sleet nor snow” doesn’t only apply to the post office.
 The sun doesn’t stop emitting UV rays no matter how overcast it is.
 If you’re skimping on your sunscreen or skipping it altogether, you’ve got a bad skin habit that you need to break asap.
-UV light damages DNA in skin cells that cause cancer and lead to premature aging.
+UV light damages DNA in skin cells.
+This causes cancer and leads to premature aging.

 The Solution: Replace a bad habit with a good one.
 Make it a point to apply a broad-spectrum sunscreen that blocks both UVA and UVB light with an SPF of at least 30 and plan to reapply every two hours that you spend in the sun.
-A full teaspoon’s worth should be just enough to cover your face, including your chin, the area around your nose and your hairline.
-Click here to for a tutorial on applying sunscreen under makeup.
+A full teaspoon’s worth should be just enough to cover your face, including your chin, the area around your nose, and your hairline.

 Too Much Sugar and Not Enough Fruit and Veggies